 Sanctions for violation of Earlham's sexual harassment policy may include but not be limited to termination of employment.

-Please refer to the Earlham's Sexual Harassment Policy.
+Please refer to the Earlham's Sex Discrimination and Sex-based Harassment.

 For more information, please visit https://earlham.edu/office-of-title-ix/.